sourcecred/sourcecred/src/plugins/identity/README.md

 ## How a contraction works

+Here is a simplified illustration of how contracting works under the hood.

-Firstly, contractions are done _after_ the plugins have created their respective parts of the graph.
+Note that contractions are done _after_ the plugins have created their respective parts of the graph.
 But _before_ any Cred scores are calculated.

-The GitHub and Discourse plugins create edges for their respective user nodes before contraction:
+Let’s assume we have a user `abc`, who has both GitHub and Discourse accounts which we want to contract.

+The GitHub and Discourse plugins have mapped out the contributions, users and edges as they exist on those services.
+Even though we merge this into a single graph, the GitHub and Discourse contributions of the _same person_ are still disconnected.

 ```
 GitHub user @abc